01

 The challenge

 Around 40 clients, manual processes, and a mandate to serve 1,000+ with the same team, split across two business lines with very different logics: the free energy market and distributed generation.
-The harder catch: the critical processes were barely documented, and they were dense with sector specifics, from CCEE regulatory duties to SAP billing and long-term pricing.
+The harder catch: the critical processes were barely documented, and they were dense with sector specifics, from regulatory duties to SAP billing and long-term pricing.
 Before designing anything, the current operation had to be made legible.

 The approach